Go to about.usps.com/resources/postal-bulletin.htm to browse past issues.

 The lowest ZIP Code number is 00501, unique for the Internal Revenue Service in Holtsville, NY.

-Dock-to-dock delivery on the Magnolia River in Alabama.
+The Postal Service’s only dock-to-dock delivery route is on the Magnolia River in Alabama.
 A 15-foot contract mail boat delivers to 176 dock-side mailboxes on a 31-mile stretch of the river.

 most needing a bridge